vexdev/amarr/README.md

 AMULE_PORT: 4712 # The port where amule is listening with the EC protocol
 AMULE_PASSWORD: secret # The password to connect to amule
 AMARR_URL: http://amarr:8080 # The url where amarr will be listening, for docker containers it's usually the name of the container

+Optional parameters:
+AMULE_FINISHED_PATH: /finished # The directory where amule will download the finished files
 ```

 Note: **AMARR_URL** is used to build the url of the torrent files, so it must be accessible from Sonarr/Radarr.